-If you're looking for plenty of healthy vegan Thanksgiving recipes, this list is for you!
-Take the stress out of your Thanksgiving meal with these dishes that are all meat, dairy, egg, and gluten free!
+If you're looking for healthy vegan Thanksgiving recipe ideas, this list is for you.
+Take the stress out of your Thanksgiving meal with these amazingly delicious dishes that are all meat, dairy, egg, and gluten-free!

-Thanksgiving cooking doesn't have to be stressful even if you're trying to build an entirely vegan Thanksgiving dinner or you are trying to accommodate the special dietary needs for all your guests.
+Despite what you might think, Thanksgiving cooking doesn't have to be stressful - even if you're trying to build an entirely vegan Thanksgiving dinner or are dealing with a variety of dietary preferences.

-Vegan mac and cheese, mashed potatoes, casseroles, shepherd's pie, and other traditional Thanksgiving recipes are included in this list but also many other healthy Vegan Thanksgiving recipes packed with nutritious ingredients.
+Tasty vegan sides like mac & cheese and mashed potatoes, rich-tasting entrées like casseroles or shepherd's pie, and tons of other traditional Thanksgiving recipes are included in this list.

 You will find plenty of allergy-friendly recipes with both gluten and nut-free options.
-Last but not least, the desserts are sweetened only with natural ingredients.
+And if that weren't enough to entice you, these vegan desserts are sweetened with only natural ingredients.
 Let the feast begin!

 Vegan Thanksgiving Salads